 - This must be greater than or equal to the labelThreshold.
 The script needs the paused campaigns to be labeled so it knows which to reactivate when their spend becomes lower.

 Preview the script to make sure it’s working as expected (and check the logs in case there are any warnings).
 Then set up a schedule so the script runs hourly.

 - The script only works with search and display campaigns!
 It can’t help with video, shopping or universal app campaigns.

 - This script can’t completely prevent your going over budget.
 The script only runs hourly, so the campaign can go over the spend threshold between runs.
 And there’s a 15- to 20-minute lag in the spend data.

-- Scheduled scripts don’t run on the hour, so campaigns will not be reactivated as soon as a new day begins.
-Instead, they’ll be reactivated when the script first runs on the new day, sometime between midnight and 1:00 a.m.
+- Scheduled scripts don’t run on the hour so campaigns will not be reactivated as soon as a new day begins.
+Instead, they’ll be reactivated when the script first runs on a new day, sometime between midnight and 1:00 a.m.
 Most campaigns receive little traffic at this time anyway — but if that’s not the case for you, you might want to set up automated rules to unpause things exactly as midnight strikes.